Veles: Rodnovery Deity

 Because he is the ruler of the Underworld as well, it’s believed that he can connect us to our deceased ancestors and loved ones that passed away during his day.
 Sometimes, Rodnovery followers visit the graves of their relatives and honor them, as well as Veles, to get a deeper connection.

-Read more about the practice of Rodnovery in our blog.
+Read more about Rodnovery Practices in our blog.

 The thing that makes the most connection is my enormous love for animals, whose protector he is.
 I chose to be vegan and eat plant-based for most of the time because of it.
 I have a lot of animals in my family and a lot of pets in my household that I take care of.